yavelikiy/z-backup/README.md

 # Helpdesk Backup

 A tool to help helpdesk customers backup their data; articles, categories, tickets and other.
-The tool will support the major help desk services; Zendesk, FreshDesk, Kayako, Intercom, Wix Answers After the data is backep up, they will be able to import it to other platforms, such as Wix Answers.
+The tool will support the major help desk services; Z, FreshDesk, Kayako, Intercom, Wix Answers After the data is backep up, they will be able to import it to other platforms, such as Wix Answers.

 Mocks - https://sketch.cloud/s/QDD0e/all/page-1/1st-connect